NirvaanBal/cv-app/README.md

 - Add as many education and experience fields ♾️
 - Edit all data on the fly ✏️

+## Raison d'être

+To get hold of React basics.

 ## Bibliography

 - Project Idea - [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-cv-application)